My sacrifice, O God, is a broken spirit; a broken and contrite heart you, God, will not despise (Psalm 51:17, NIV).

 I don’t like broken things.
 Broken is frustrating.
 Fixed is good.
 Right?
 That is the way the human mind works – which is so often polar opposite to the way God’s mind works.

-God’s ways really are so much higher than ours, and His thoughts are absolutely so much higher than ours.
+God’s ways and thoughts really are so much higher than ours.
 And I am so glad!
 I really do not want a God I can explain or fully understand.
 I desperately need a God who is supernatural … and my God is!

 It was only a matter of months until I found myself at the bottom of that same dark pit of clinical depression.
 I, too, was broken.
 And for the first time in my life, I could not fix it.
 Not alone.
 It took an army of family, friends, and doctors … all used by God to bring His healing in His time.